NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Zombie) Plague-Ridden.md

 The zombie carries a plague that can create more of its own kind.

-This functions as the [[Monster Core/Plague Zombie|Plague Zombie's]] zombie rot, except at stage 5, the victim rises as another of the zombie's type, rather than a plague zombie.
+This functions as the [[3-Rules/Bestiaries/Monster Core/P/Plague Zombie|Plague Zombie's]] zombie rot, except at stage 5, the victim rises as another of the zombie's type, rather than a plague zombie.

 * * *